Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Introduction

-It is worth highlighting that an essential mechanism of localization of gauge fields has been the geometrical coupling \cite{Zhao:2014gka, Alencar:2014moa, Alencar:2015oka, Alencar:2015awa, Vaquera-Araujo:2014tia, Belchior, Zhao:2017epp}, which can be introduced either in kinetic term or massive term.
-Both ways lead to a normalizable zero mode for the fields.
-Furthermore, in field theory, it is well known that a massive term breaks the gauge invariance.
-To solve this problem, Stueckelberg developed a mechanism that restores the gauge invariance by introducing an auxiliary scalar field in the massive term \cite{Stueckelberg:1938hvi,Ruegg:2003ps}.
-Therefore, it would be interesting to extend this investigation into a five-dimensional spacetime \cite{Vaquera-Araujo:2014tia}.
+As demonstrated by several studies, geometric couplings have been an essential mechanism for localizing gauge fields \cite{Zhao:2014gka, Alencar:2014moa, Alencar:2015oka, Alencar:2015awa, Vaquera-Araujo:2014tia, Zhao:2014iqa, Zhao:2017epp}.
+These couplings can be introduced in either the kinetic or massive term of the field equation, leading to a normalizable zero mode.
+However, in field theory, a mass term breaks the gauge symmetry.
+To overcome this difficulty, we can utilize the Stueckelberg mechanism \cite{Stueckelberg:1938hvi,Ruegg:2003ps}.
+This procedure introduces an auxiliary scalar field to restore the gauge symmetry.
+Therefore, it would be interesting to extend this investigation into a five-dimensional warped spacetime \cite{Vaquera-Araujo:2014tia,Zhao:2014iqa,Zhao:2017epp}.

-This work investigates the localization of gauge abelian fields, gauge vector, and the Kalb-Ramond field in $f(T,B)$-thick brane.
-For this thick brane model, the localization of gravity was investigated in \cite{Moreira:2021xfe}, while the localization of fermions in \cite{Moreira:2021vcf}.
-For this purpose, we will consider a geometrical coupling in which the fields are non-minimally coupled to the torsion scalar and boundary term.
-Such coupling is accomplished through a Stueckelberg-like term.
-We will show that this coupling is suitable for studying the massive spectrum of fields.
-For this analysis, the supersymmetric quantum mechanics are employed, showing that there are no tachyon modes, which is essential to the consistence of $f(T, B)$-thick brane model.
-Furthermore, it is shown that the zero mode for abelian gauge fields is confined.
+This work studies the localization of gauge vector and Kalb-Ramond fields in $f(T,B)$-braneworld scenarios.
+Geometrical coupling is achieved through a Stueckelberg-like term, non-minimally coupling the fields to the torsion scalar and the boundary term.
+The analysis employs supersymmetric quantum mechanics and demonstrates the absence of tachyon modes, which are crucial for the consistency of the physical system \cite{Skenderis:1999mm,DeWolfe:1999cp}.
+The confinement of the zero mode for abelian gauge fields is also demonstrated, complementing previous studies on gravity localization \cite{Moreira:2021xfe} and fermion localization \cite{Moreira:2021vcf} in similar thick brane models.

-To carry out our study, we structure this work as follows.
-In section (\ref{sec2}), the main aspects of $f(T, B)$ gravity, as well as the braneworld scenarios constructed in such gravity, are briefly reviewed.
-In section (\ref{sec3}), a Stueckelberg-like coupling is employed to localize both gauge vector and the Kalb-Ramond fields on thick brane generated by a single real scalar field in $f(T, B)$ gravity.
-Finally, our conclusions and perspectives are discussed in section (\ref{sec4}).
+Our paper is organized as follows.
+In Sec. (\ref{sec2}), the main aspects of $f(T, B)$ gravity, as well as the braneworld scenarios constructed in such gravity, are briefly reviewed.
+In Sec. (\ref{sec3}), a Stueckelberg-like coupling is employed to localize both gauge vector and the Kalb-Ramond fields on thick brane generated by a single real scalar field in $f(T, B)$ gravity.
+Finally, our conclusions are discussed in Sec. (\ref{sec4}).